erikpukinskis/prototype-narrative-editor/narrative.md

 -------

 We mentioned `edit.html` above.
 That's the HTML we are passing down that actually sets up the editor:

+OK, tasks:

+ * load the library with require.js
+ * have the library load something with require.js
+ * have the library compile those
+ * have the library use that method on the server side too

     <!DOCTYPE html>
     <html>